 Climber Dropped When Lowered in Autoblock ModeON AUGUST 15 AT AROUND 4:30 P.M., an experienced climber from Boulder, age 31, was belaying his partner, 28, as he followed the first pitch of the Naked Edge (5.11b) in Eldorado Canyon.
-The leader (who wishes

 The second hit hard but, considering the length of his fall, wound up with relatively minor injuries: scrapes, bruised heels, a broken helmet.
 The two managed to rappel the approach pitches (the Naked Edge starts off a ledge about 300 feet up) and drive to the hospital where the injured climber was diagnosed with a minor concussion.

 “We were incredibly lucky,” the leader wrote.

 Every year or two Rock and Ice is informed of another accident after an autoblock device such

 as the ATC-Guide has been improperly set up for lowering.
 In this case, the leader used the “release hole” on the bottom of the device to provide mechanical advantage.
 When he pulled down on

 the sling, the device tipped up and released, just as it is designed to do.
 The leader neglected to rig a backup, however, as stipulated in the instructions the manufacturer provides with the device.